 Chandigarh is a concept-based modern city, the capital of two north Indian states, Haryana and Punjab.
 History's a bit hard to come by here, so you won't find little anecdotes dating back to Sir Whatzisname's favourite delicacy or how Lady C lent her name to a sweet.
 What you will find, however, are the urban version of Punjab's greatest gift to the world, the dhaba.
 They were born as roadside shacks along highways, pitstops for hungry truck-drivers and travellers.
 Over time, though, they have moved into cities in and around Punjab - and some of the best are right here in Chandigarh.

-Vegetarian dishes at most of these dhabas cost less than Rs100; non-vegetarian dishes will be priced over Rs 200.
+Vegetarian dishes at most of these dhabas cost less than Rs200; non-vegetarian dishes will be priced a little over.
 The dhabas are generally open between 12.30pm and 3.30 pm for lunch and from 7 pm to 11 pm (and in some cases till midnight) for dinner.

 Must-have Any of the wide range of chicken dishes.

 Arguably the favourite haunt of students studying in the nearby colleges and in Panjab University, especially for its non-vegetarian food, the dhaba's dodgy cleanliness standards are more than made up for by the congenial attitude of the owner, Ramji, and his staff.
 It's 10-15 minutes away from Mountview, Shivalik View, Parkview and the Taj.